GeomHair: Reconstruction of Hair Strands from Colorless 3D Scans: Related Work

 \section{Related Work}

-\textbf{2D and 3D Line Detection.} 3D hair reconstruction heavily relies on 3D line detection, as hair can be effectively approximated with 3D polylines.
-Different 2D line detectors have been explored for hair reconstruction, including edge detection filters such as Canny~\cite{Canny1986ACA} and Gabor~\cite{Paris2004CaptureOH}, with the latter receiving wide adoption~\cite{hu2015single, hairnet, neuralhdhair, neuralstrands, GH, MH, luo2024gaussianhair, GroomCap, deepmvshair}.
-However, while providing better results for RGB images, Gabor-based line orientation maps fail in low or strong directional light environments.
-Also, Gabor filtering heavily relies on the reflectance profile of the hair fibers~\cite{Paris2004CaptureOH}, leading to failures for some of the data sources, such as colorless scans.
-Thus, unlike previous hair modeling work, our method relies on the other supervision signals based on denoised 2D edges~\cite{soria2023tiny} and 3D crest lines~\cite{yoshizawa2005fast}.
-In combination, these two supervision sources allow us to achieve superior performance compared to classically used 2D Gabor filters and their 3D analogs.
+\textbf{2D and 3D Line Detection.} 3D hair reconstruction heavily relies on line detection, as hair strands can be effectively approximated by 3D polylines.
+Various 2D line detectors have been explored for hair reconstruction, including edge detection filters such as Canny~\cite{Canny1986ACA} and Gabor~\cite{Paris2004CaptureOH}, with the latter widely adopted in recent methods~\cite{hu2015single, hairnet, neuralhdhair, neuralstrands, GH, MH, luo2024gaussianhair, GroomCap, deepmvshair}.
+However, despite yielding improved results on RGB images, Gabor-based line orientation maps often fail under low-light or strongly directional lighting conditions.
+Moreover, Gabor filtering heavily depends on the reflectance properties of hair fibers~\cite{Paris2004CaptureOH}, which can lead to failures on certain data sources, such as colorless scans.
+An illustration is provided in Fig.~\ref{fig:ablation_filters}.
+Thus, unlike previous hair modeling approaches, our method leverages alternative supervision signals -- specifically, denoised 2D edges~\cite{soria2023tiny} and 3D crest lines~\cite{yoshizawa2005fast}.
+Together, these complementary sources of supervision enable us to achieve superior performance compared to traditional 2D Gabor filters and their 3D counterparts.